 - OCP began developing training on CPD's new Special Order S02-03-16 Community Partnerships.
-This is the first policy within CPD that outlines the definitions of formal and informal partnerships, documentation, responsibilities, and regular review of community partnerships between the Department and the community. - OCP conducted the Fall 2023 Community Academy.
+This is the first policy within CPD that outlines the definitions of formal and informal partnerships, documentation, responsibilities, and regular review of community partnerships between the Department and the community. - OCP has begun developing a Community Partnerships template form for Community Policing offices and Community Organizers to keep track of community partnerships in their respective District. - OCP began the first quarter 2024 Community Academy with community members from each District and members of the newly elected District Council members.

-- OCP will continue to provide support department wide on the implementation of S02-03-16 Community Partnership, including delivering training to members on the new policy. - OCP will begin exploring opportunities to identify and recruit new DAC members and beat facilitators.
+- OCP intends to utilize the Community Partnerships template in the Community Engagement System. - OCP will submit draft training on Community Partnerships to the Independent Monitor Team for review. - OCP will begin exploring opportunities to identify and recruit new DAC members and beat facilitators.

-Reassessing Department resources and personnel to address operational needs.
+• Reassessing Department resources and personnel to address operational needs.